spiritlake/ares-extras/plugins/cortex/README.md

 Designed for AresMUSH 1.0.

+> Note: This code has been run through its paces, but hasn't been playtested on a real game yet.
+There might be some bugs.

 ## Overview

 This plugin is a simplified implementation of the Cortex RPG system.
 The design of this plugin is described in detail in the [Create Plugin Tutorial](https://aresmush.com/tutorials/code/create-plugin/).